Raskolnikovi/blog-stencil/readme.md

 # BLOG DOSI

-BLOG DOSI is a SPA Blog developped using StencilJS and working on The REST API is located here https://polymer-101-workshop.cleverapps.io/api/blogpost
+BLOG DOSI is a SPA Blog developped using StencilJS and working on The REST API that is located here https://polymer-101-workshop.cleverapps.io/api/blogpost

 It has the following features :